 I rent premises – do I still need buildings insurance?

-Generally speaking, it is the responsibility of the landlord to protect their own property, however, from time to time, it can be written into a lease agreement that the tenant will insure the building on behalf of the landlord.
-This will have formed part of the rental negotiations before signing the lease agreement, and if this is the case, you can usually add the buildings cover to your business insurance, including the landlord as an interested party.
+Generally speaking, it is the responsibility of the landlord to protect their own commercial property, however, from time to time, it can be written into a lease agreement that the tenant will insure the building on behalf of the landlord.
+This will have formed part of the rental negotiations before signing the lease agreement, and if this is the case, you can usually add the commercial property insurance to your business insurance, including the landlord as an interested party.
 This means that if something happened, your landlord would be recognised as having a financial interest in the property, and would be compensated accordingly in the event of a claim.

 Whilst buildings cover is not a legal necessity, it is essential to think about the consequences of a total loss and how you would recover financially.
 Do you have the capital to rebuild your premises from scratch?
 Is it worth taking on the risk yourself in comparison to the price of buildings insurance?
 It’s important to think of other eventualities that could give rise to a claim.
 For example, if a slate fell off the roof in a high storm and hit a passer-by, they could suffer substantial injuries and may pursue a liability claim against you.
 Buildings cover can protect your liabilities as well as more common perils of fire, flood and storm damage.